rickygrr/junior-design/README.md

 ---
 ## Objection Detection Plugin
-The object detection plugin takes in videos and pupil data from a Pupil Capture recording, and allows the user to select and track a region of interest in the video clip. t also uses the pupil data to calculate how often the user looked at the region of interest.
+The object detection plugin takes in videos and pupil data from a Pupil Capture recording, and allows the user to select and track a region of interest in the video clip.
+It also uses the pupil data to calculate how often the user looked at the region of interest.

+#### Areas of Development

+For the object detection plugin, there are 4 features that could be developed.
+1. Adding a way to run the program with multiple videos without having to change directories.
+Possibly make the program look at "videos" folder.
+2. Track more than one area at a time.
+3. Add more metrics about eye tracking.
+4. Integrate the outputted csv into the dashboard.
+Right now, they're separate systems.

 #### Pre-Requisites
 OpenCV and Pandas should be installed on the system for this plugin to work.
 The follwing are commands to install these through PyPI.